spedas/pyspedas/docs/source/pytplot.rst

 PyTplot
 =======

 PyTplot (as implemented by the pytplot-matplotlib-temp PyPI package) can be thought of as a companion package to PySPEDAS.

-(In the future, pyspedas will absorb the PyTplot tools and it will no longer have this external dependency.
+In the future, the pytplot tools will be migrated into the pyspedas package.
+They are all available for importing directly from the top level pyspedas module.

 Some of the most useful and frequently used pytplot utilities are documented below: